 Green tea is a type of tea made solely with the leaves of Camellia sinensis that has undergone minimal oxidation during processing.
 Green tea originates from China and has become associated with many cultures in Asia from Japan to the Middle East.
 Recently, it has become more widespread in the West, where black tea is traditionally consumed.
 Many varieties of green tea have been created in countries where it is grown.
 These varieties can differ substantially due to variable growing conditions, processing and harvesting time.
-Over the last few decades, green tea has been subjected to many scientific and medical studies to determine the extent of its long-purported health benefits, with some evidence suggesting regular green tea drinkers may have a lower risk of heart disease and developing certain types of cancer.
-Green tea has also been claimed useful for weight loss management.
+Over the last few decades, green tea has been subjected to many scientific and medical studies to determine the extent of its long-purported health benefits.

 Chinese and Japanese Green teas differ in processing, therefore are different in taste.
 The Chinese stir fry, roast, semi-roast and semi-fry, solar dry and steam, while the Japanese teas are only steamed and dried.